vilinfield/rom-building/OLD/README.md

 # Build custom ROM's for the Asus Zenfone 2 (Z00A + Z008)

-All no longer supported - build guides may no longer work
+Everything here is no longer supported - build guides and manifests may no longer work

 ## Dirty Unicrons Marshmallow